 "Where is Bella, anyway?"
 Leah asked.
 "I thought you two were joined at the hip."

-Edward laughed.
+Edward chortled.
 "I dropped her off at Jacob's shop to see Renesmee.
 Bella was eager to talk to her about that guy Renesmee's seeing.
 Besides, I don't want her around this yet."

-Leah narrowed her eyes.
 "You're still playing that 'protector' card, huh?"
+Leah asked dryly.

 "I don't want her or Ness to get hurt," Edward argued.
 "Is it wrong for me to keep my family safe?"